What is ICEL?

 The Most Revd Dominic Jala, S.D.B., Archbishop of Shillong,

-The Most Revd Martin Drennan, Bishop of Galway, Ireland
+The Most Revd John McAreavey, Bishop of Dromore, Ireland

 The Most Revd Patrick Dunn, Bishop of Auckland, New Zealand

-The Most Revd Benny M. Travas, Bishop of Multan, Pakistann
+The Most Revd Benny M. Travas, Bishop of Multan, Pakistan

 The Most Revd Julius Tonel, Bishop of Ipil, the Philippines

-The Most Revd Hugh Gilbert, Bishop of Aberdeen,
+The Most Revd Hugh Gilbert, O.S.B., Bishop of Aberdeen,

 The Most Revd Jabulani Nxumalo, OMI, Archbishop of Bloemfontein, South Africa

 The Most Revd Arthur Serratelli, Bishop of Paterson, New